librenms/librenms/doc/Extensions/Applications.md

 | 2    | critical |
 | 3+   | unknown  |

-If you wish to use `time_to_polling`, you will need to set in the config the item below.
+To use `time_to_polling`, it will need to enabled via setting the config item below.
 The default is false.
 Unless set to true, this value will default to 0.
-If you plan to enable this, you will want to make sure you are using NTP every were or it will alert if it goes over a difference of 540s.
+If enabling this, one will want to make sure that NTP is in use every were or it will alert if it goes over a difference of 540s.

 ```
-$config['apps']['sneck']['polling_time_diff'=true;
+lnms config:set app.sneck.polling_time_diff true
 ```

 For more information on Sneck, check it out on